Yuvraj-26/Real-Time-Stock-Market-Data-Processing-Engine/README.md

 A Stock Market Event has been stored in each single file on S3

-## Step 7: Build a Crawler using AWS GLUE and Create AWS GLUE Data Catalog
+## Step 7: Build a Crawler using AWS GLUE and Create the AWS GLUE Data Catalog

 AWS Glue is a serverless data integration service that makes it easier to discover, prepare, move, and integrate data from multiple sources for analytics, machine learning (ML), and application development